-Say you’re shooting at night and your shots keep turning out way too dark.
+Say you’re shooting at night and your shots keep turning out too dark.
 If you’re working in Manual mode, you can boost your ISO – and your images will instantly brighten up.

 On the flip side, if you’re shooting on a sunny day and you want to reduce your exposure, you can drop the ISO to achieve a darker result.

 Unfortunately, ISO does come with a significant drawback.
-As illustrated in the ISO cheat sheet below, the higher the ISO, the noisier your photos become.
+As illustrated by the ISO cheat sheet below, the higher the ISO, the noisier your photos become.
 Noise rarely looks good, and it’s an easy way to ruin an otherwise great image.

 For that reason, I generally recommend you leave your ISO on its lowest value unless you specifically need to raise it (e.g., you’re shooting in low light).